-Jake Whitaker is the Manager of Grant Writing and Research for Renne Public Policy Group (RPPG), a Division of Renne Public Law Group.
+Jake Whitaker is the Director of Grant Services for Renne Public Policy Group (RPPG), a Division of Renne Public Law Group.

 After graduating from Willamette University in Salem, Oregon with a bachelor’s degree in Political Science, Jake returned home and spent five years working for the Yolo County District Attorney.
 He specialized in obtaining funding for programs that provide alternatives to traditional prosecution using restorative justice, enhance services for victims of crime, and address the intersection of poverty, mental health, and addiction with the criminal justice system.
 Jake also has a strong background in program design and evaluation.
 After leaving the Yolo County District Attorney’s Office, Jake further devoted his career to grant writing full-time.
 Most recently he worked as a Project Manager for California Consulting, one of the largest grant writing firms in the state of California.